The Cheetah

 Returning home

-The Cheetah once thrived in Bharat (India), but were hunted terribly as the country’s grasslands were repurposed for agriculture.
+The Cheetah once thrived in India but were hunted as the country’s grasslands were repurposed for agriculture.
 This meant both the Cheetah

-and its prey were pushed into suboptimal habitats where they struggled to survive.
+and its prey lost their habitat and so struggled to survive.

-Recently awareness has begun growing that Lion's and Cheetah once thrived in the country and the call has come again from millions of people to return and conserve Cheetah across India.
+Recently awareness has begun growing that Lion's and Cheetah once thrived in the country and the call has come again from millions of people to return wild Cheetah all across India.
 These calls have been heard and met with positive proposals from several

 Indian states, the leading of which are Madhya Pradesh, Rajasthan and Bihar.

-of Cheetah and Lions to protect India's Grasslands.
+of Cheetah and Lions were reintroduced to protect India's Grasslands.

-This would be a major victory for India, nature, and all of humanity.
+This was a major victory for India, nature, and all of humanity.

 Saving the Cheetah